 The minimum number of credits to complete the Master's program at the Institution (this must be from an official source, such as a course catalog)

-The level of coursework (graduate residency credit can only be awarded for graduate level work)
+The level of coursework (graduate residency transfer credit can only be awarded for graduate level work)

 Students are encouraged to purchase a third-party, course-by-course international transcript translation and evaluation service, as most of these services include all of the abovementioned information.
 Some examples of these services are: